Professionals working in the Early Childhood Community (daycare providers, early childhood educators, library staff, special needs assistants)

 “More Than Words: Using Nursery Rhymes and Songs to Support Domains of Child Development”.
 Click to view and download file.

-The Gingerbread Way Program: Level Two (6 hrs instruction)
+The Gingerbread Way Program: Level 2 (6 hrs instruction) – available in-person only

 Review and deepen your understanding of oral rhymes, songs, fingerplays, finger puppets, books and oral storytelling within areas of child development.
 Discuss your experiences, emerging questions and challenges.
 Broaden your oral storytelling and engagement skills, using dramatic techniques, props and felt boards.
 Plan how to use these new materials in specific early childhood education centres for diverse audiences.
 The day will cumulate with you planning and presenting a 15-20 minute story time.
 Participants receive a read-aloud picture, an accompanying felt board story and a resource guide.